 High Point Cross Country Ski Center

 If your prefer your skiing experience to be (a little) more horizontal than vertical, High Point offers cross-country skiers and snowshoers access a combination of 14 miles of trails tailored to all abilities and age brackets.
 But don’t think you won’t be experiencing an altitude rush – living up to it’s name, High Point is the highest point in the state.
 This ski center is open based on conditions, so be sure to call ahead.

 Vernon Township, N.J.

-Check out some of the 67 acres dedicated to freestyling at the resort’s terrain parks, or explore ski trails covering four peaks, all of which are open for night skiing.
-If indoor activities are more your speed, check out the resort’s seven dining and nightlife options, or hang out by the fireplace at one of the resort’s two lodging accommodations.
+Check out some of the 167 acres dedicated to freestyling at the resort’s terrain parks, or explore ski trails covering four peaks, all of which are open for night skiing.
+If indoor activities are more your speed, check out the resort’s seven dining and nightlife options, or hang out by the fireplace at one of the two lodging accommodations.

 Catamount Ski Area

 From small hills to steep drops like Catapult, Catamount’s signature double black diamond trail (and one of the steepest in the Northeast!), there’s something for everyone on this diverse network of slopes in the Berkshires.
 Of the 36 trials and park areas in this top ski resort, there are seven black diamond/double black diamond trails, five terrain parks and 15 trails with night skiing.
-If you’d rather take it easy, the Snowsports Learning Area is the perfect spot for kids and first-timers.
+If you’d rather take it easy, the Snowsports Learning Area is perfect for kids and first-timers.
 Catamount also offers private and group lessons for ages 5 and up.
 And for parents who want to take on the mountain on their own, there is a playroom for kids ages 2-6.
 When it’s time to eat, there’s an on-mountain tavern and café, as well as nearby food and lodging options.

 Mount Peter Ski Area